The Typical Workflow for a Kitchen Renovation

 Step #12: Picking Appliances

 With countless features, styles and new technology available, choosing the best appliances for your new kitchen can be overwhelming, even if you’re working with a designer or contractor.
 By this point, you should have established a design with your contractor.
-You should also conduct research before you start shopping so that you can ensure that you purchase functional, energy efficient and stylish appliances.
+You should also conduct research before you shop so that you can ensure that you purchase functional, energy-efficient and stylish appliances.

 Step #13: Priming and Painting